citynetwork/Code-of-conduct/README.md

 As a supplier of infrastructure, our main responsibility in regards to data processing is to meet the technical and organizational security measures set by GDPR.
 This is done by following the security goals set by ENISA.

 ### 13.2.
 ENISA Cybersecurity goals
-1. protecting data against accidental or unauthorized storage, processing, access, disclosure, destruction, loss, or alteration,
+1. Protecting data against accidental or unauthorized storage, processing, access, disclosure, destruction, loss, or alteration,
 2. ensuring that only authorized persons, programs, and machines can access the protected data,
 3. recording any transactions related to the protected data,